vedderb/vesc_pkg/ninebotx3bridge/README-in.md

 - **Bypass Speed limit warning** -- when riding over the active profile's speed limit, briefly flashes the dashboard's displayed speed down to 1 km/h so the dashboard's own built-in overspeed warning never triggers.
-Off by default (dashboard behaves natively); purely cosmetic either way, never touches actual VESC speed/current limits.
+On by default; turn it off to let the dashboard behave natively.
+Purely cosmetic either way, never touches actual VESC speed/current limits.

 **Light Control**
 - **Underglow on park** -- turns on the underglow output while the